-At the time of the inspection, Plant 1 was processing a total gas flow of 1,561 scfm with a methane content of 50.3% and oxygen content of 1.12%.
-During the inspection, only the flare at Plant 2 operating and was processing a total of 342 scfm of gas.
+At the time of the inspection, Plant 1 was processing a total gas flow of 1,327 scfm with a methane content of 56.2% and oxygen content of 0.49%.
+Plant 2 was processing a total gas flow of 475 scfm with a methane content of 59.7% and oxygen content of 0.2%.
+The open flare had operated intermittently that day with a gas flow ranging from 67 scfm to 120 scfm.

 Engine 7 is limited to a landfill gas feed rate of 264.4 million cubic feet per year based on a 12-month rolling time period as determined at the end of each month.
-From August 2013 through July 2014, the unit had a gas feed rate of 231.6 million cubic which is below the applicable permit limit.
+From April 2015 through March 2016, the unit had a gas feed rate of 247.32 million cubic feet which is below the applicable permit limit of 264.4 million cubic feet.

 Records are maintained on-site in accordance with with the preventative maintenance plan.
 A daily record sheet is used to record various engine and treatment system parameters including kilowatt output, fuel flow, landfill gas quality, coalescing filter pressure drop and others.
 It is noted that the company uses non-resettable hours meters to record engine hours.
+The company maintains appropriate records to determine compliance with the permit.